jh3nd3rs0n/httpmessageheader/README.md

 ## Building

-To build and package HttpMessageHeader as a jar file, run the following command:
+To build and package HttpShuttle as a jar file, run the following command:

 ```bash